 To a surprising degree, … the story of nutritional science is not, as we would expect, the story of sober-minded researchers moving with judicious steps.
 It falls, instead, under the "Great Man" theory of history, whereby strong personalities steer events using their own personal charisma, intelligence, wisdom or wits.
 In the history of nutrition, Ancel Keys was, by far. the Greatest Man.

 The recommended diet was pretty bland and uninteresting.
-A attractive variant began to be publicised in the 1990s: the "Mediterranean Diet".
+An attractive n variant began to be publicised in the 1990s: the "Mediterranean Diet".
 This advocated poultry, fish, fruit, vegetables, and grains, and also made a virtue of adding olive oil pretty liberally to food.
 It was strongly promoted by skilled publicists funded in part by the olive oil industry.
 It was soon being advocated by American nutritionists, well in advance of any scientific evidence to show that it was actually beneficial.
 In any case, it proved difficult to establish exactly what the Mediterranean diet really consisted of, nor is it clear that the use of olive oil as food in the region is as long-standing or traditional as is claimed.
 Teicholz concludes that the current enthusiasm for this diet is largely the result of astute marketing.
 But at least it has moderated Americans' extreme phobia of fat in all its forms.

 Teichholz has a detailed, and alarming, account of how the process of hydrogenation, used to make vegetable oils solid at room temperature, gave rise to the potentially dangerous trans fats.
 The industry did all it could to resist the research evidence but now these altered fats are being eliminated.
 Unfortunately, it seems that the oils that are being used to replace them may be equally or even more dangerous, especially when heated.